 What Damage Can Winter Do?

-Preparing your home’s plumbing for the winter really comes down to one central concern — your pipes.
+Preparing your home’s plumbing for extreme cold really comes down to one central concern — your pipes.

 Frozen water pipes keep water from flowing through your home, preventing your toilet, showers, and faucets from running.
 Making matters worse, water expands when it freezes.
 So as frozen water sits in pipes and continues to expand, it’s entirely possible the pipe could burst from the pressure.